-Trying to figure out pre and post workout fuel was something took a while; learning how to best fuel my body is also something that has taken a while.
-How we eat is a personal choice and an ever-evolving process- I’m always learning and changing (like when I finally realized that I needed some chicken in my life).
-While it’s definitely something you need to experiment and determine for your unique body and needs, here are some of the tips that have worked for me as far as workout eats go.
+Trying to figure out pre- and post-workout fuel was something that took a while; learning how to best fuel my body is also something that has taken a while.
+How we eat is a personal choice and an ever-evolving process – I’m always learning and changing (like when I finally realized that I needed some chicken in my life).
+While it’s definitely something you need to experiment with and determine for your unique body and needs, here are some of the tips that have worked for me as far as workout eats go.

 Hydrate.
 Make sure that you’ve been consuming water the day before, immediately before and during your workout.

 What type of workout are you doing?
-For cardio, I think balanced snack or small meal option works best for me (moderate protein, carbs and a little fat).
+For cardio, a balanced snack or small meal option works best for me (moderate protein, carbs and a little fat).
 For strength, I like to load up on protein beforehand and focus on carbs afterwards (while consuming a combo of everything).

 Consider digestion process.
 Foods digest at different speeds, so it’s something to consider if you’re going to snack right before a workout.
-Choose something lighter that won’t drag you down, or if you’re going to have lunch and work out a few hours beforehand, make it a satisfying portion to last you through the workout.
-On the same note, be wary of high fiber foods before working out and choose foods that you’re used to.
-I’ve once had a really rich Indian food dinner the night before a race and well… it wasn’t in my favor.
+Choose something lighter that won’t drag you down, or if you’re going to have lunch and work out a few hours after, make it a satisfying portion to last you through the workout.
+On the same note, be wary of high fiber foods before working out, and choose foods that you’re used to.
+I once had a really rich Indian food dinner the night before a race and, well…it wasn’t in my favor.

 What type of workout did you do?
-For strength workouts, I make sure to emphasize protein, and for intense cardio workouts, emphasize carbs (both options including a mix of the two + some fat).
-If you sweat a lot or worked out for longer than an hour, don’t be afraid to add some salt in there, too.
+For strength workouts, I make sure to emphasize protein.
+For intense cardio workouts, emphasize carbs (both options including a mix of the two + some fat).
+If you sweat a lot or worked out for longer than an hour, don’t be afraid to add some salt in there too.
 A sports drink or coconut water are great options to bring electrolyte levels back to pre-workout variables.